All Products

 Note

-• If you create a scaling group based on the configurations of an existing ECS instance, a scaling configuration is automatically created.
-You can Manage scaling configurations based on your business requirements.
+• When you create a scaling group based on an existing ECS instance, a scaling configuration is automatically created for the scaling group.
+For more information about how to manage the scaling configuration, see Manage scaling configurations.

-• If you want the scaling group to provide services immediately, you must enable the scaling group.
+• If you want the scaling group to provide services immediately, you must enable it.
 For more information, see Enable or disable scaling groups.

 Method 3: Create a scaling group from scratch

-If you want to configure an instance configuration source only after you create a scaling group, perform the following steps:
+If you want to configure the instance configuration source after the scaling group is created, perform the following steps.

 1. Go to the Create Scaling Group page.